 Moissanite vs Diamond: Beauty, Durability, Price

 Sofia Lior clients continue to demonstrate an insane interest for moissanite engagement rings in the current fine jewelry market.
 In recent trends it also shown in the World Fine Jewelry demand is high quality designed moissanite engagement rings and looks like it will continue to increase.
-It goes without saying that this stone is becoming a real competitor to the diamonds.
+It goes without saying that this stone is becoming a natural competitor to the diamonds.

 Moissanite occupies a specific niche for good reason.
 It comes in different sizes and shapes.
 It is characterized by a special sparkling charm, natural beauty and unique luxury.
 Does it sound persuasive?
 We bet, it does!
 If you still have some doubts concerning the look of moissanite rings vs diamonds, just read some moissanite engagement ring reviews to be sure, that it is a great alternative to a diamond.